ERy03/React-Cheat-Sheet/README.md

 ### Separating components in React

+1. Create a new folder called components
-1. Create a new file `NameOfComponent.js`
+2. Inside of the folder, create a new file `NameOfComponent.js`
-2. `import React from "react"`
+3. `import React from "react"`
-3. export using one of the following:
+4. export using one of the following:
 ```` javascript
 // In the end
 export default Header // name of function